-Amenah specializes in narrative exposure therapy and has been sought out for her approach to addressing anxiety in adolescent women of color.
-She received her MS in Clinical Mental Health Counseling and Bachelor of Arts in Creative Writing from Georgia State University.
+Amenah received her MS in Clinical Mental Health Counseling and a Bachelor of Arts in Creative Writing from Georgia State University.

 MY MISSION IS TO NORMALIZE BEING HUMAN.